Monday, June 15, 2026

 “It’s difficult to say how big an impact AI is having on layoffs specifically,” the report said.
 “We know leaders are talking about AI, many companies want to implement it in operations, and the market appears to be rewarding companies that mention it.”

 On Feb.
-26, Twitter founder Jack Dorsey announced his financial technology company Block was cutting nearly half of its workforce, from over 10,000 to just under 6,000.
+26, Twitter founder Jack Dorsey announced his financial technology company Block was cutting nearly half of its workforce, from more than 10,000 to just under 6,000.
 He explained on social media the cuts were made, in part, because “the intelligence tools we’re creating and using, paired with smaller and flatter teams, are enabling a new way of working which fundamentally changes what it means to build and run a company.”

 Meanwhile, Underdog is not the only sports-related business that has recently laid off staff.
 DraftKings underwent a round of layoffs last month, the size of which is not clear.